Skip to main content

 Blu is the one platform tested that actually meets the definition.
 It doesn't just run tasks you assign.
 It looks at your customer data, identifies what needs to happen, and takes action across your entire marketing lifecycle.

-Here's the clearest way to explain the difference: sending an abandoned cart email is automation.
-Detecting that a customer is about to churn, spinning up a retention test, and learning from the results in real time is what Blu does.
+The clearest way to explain the difference: sending an abandoned cart email is automation.
+Detecting that a customer segment is about to churn, spinning up a retention test, drafting variants, and learning from results in real time is what Blu does.

 Blu runs nine specialist agents under one system: